alank64/best_in_place/README.md

 ##Description

+**NOTE** this fork of best_in_place is my attempt (and my experience of gems is very limited) to play around with date fields, somewhat like those that rails form helper provides, therefore I would warn anyone at this time from using this, best to use bernat's (link above) stable version.

 **Best in Place** is a jQuery based AJAX Inplace-Editor that takes profit of RESTful server-side controllers to allow users to edit stuff with no need of forms.
 If the server have standard defined REST methods, particularly those to UPDATE your objects (HTTP PUT), then by adding the
 Javascript file to the application it is making all the fields with the proper defined classes to become user in-place editable.